MartinLoeper/KAMP-DSL-Installer/README.md

 * Right click on MyKampProject -> Create Rule Definition File
 * Double click on rules.karl (it is located inside the project root)
-* If a dialog asks you to convert the project into anXtext project -> Yes
+* If a dialog asks you to convert the project into an Xtext project -> Yes
-* Paste in the example contents from: [... link missing ...]
+* Paste in the example contents from: [rules.karl sample file](https://github.com/MartinLoeper/KAMP-DSL-Installer/blob/master/rules.karl.sample)
 * Save the file
 * Apply the quick fix which is proposed (Add all Vitruvius dependencies)
 * Make some change to the file (e.g. add a comment) -> Save the file